affinidi/affinidi-cli/README.md

 ### Telemetry

 Affinidi collects usage data to improve our products and services.
-For information on what data we collect and how we use your data, please refer to our [Privacy Policy](https://www.affinidi.com/privacy-policy).
+For information on what data we collect and how we use your data, please refer to our [Privacy Notice](https://www.affinidi.com/privacy-notice).

 _Disclaimer:
 Please note that this FAQ is provided for informational purposes only and is not to be considered a legal document.
-For the legal terms and conditions governing your use of the Affinidi CLI, please refer to our [Terms of Use](https://www.affinidi.com/terms-of-use)._
+For the legal terms and conditions governing your use of the Affinidi CLI, please refer to our [Terms and Conditions](https://www.affinidi.com/terms-conditions)._

 ## All commands